unitehere/format-preserving-encryption/README.md

 To configure, edit `db/dbconf.yml`.
 If you don't yet have a `dbconf.yml`, copy `dbconf.yml.example` to `dbconf.yml` and make the necessary edits.

 To migrate use `goose up`

+### Service Deployment
+To deploy the application using Elastic Beanstalk for the first time, you will need to run:
+`eb init`

+The region you want to deploy to is us-west-2, and the application you want to deploy to is `uh-fpe`.

+In order to deploy, make sure you have `db/dbconf.yml` correctly configured and have a `production` environment set up.

+Before deploying, run `goose -env production up`.

+To deploy, run `eb deploy`.